mosip/documentation/docs/user-guide.md

 ## Dashboards

-Once the partner accepts the Terms & Conditions, they can view the `Project Dashboard` by default and would have the option to view the `Biometric Data Dashboard` and `My Reports Dashboard` as well.
+After accepting the Terms & Conditions, partners gain access to the `Project Dashboard` by default.
+Additionally, they have the option to explore the `Biometric Data Dashboard` and `My Reports Dashboard`.

 * `Project`: A project is a module that the partner wants to test.
 For example, if a device partner has developed a new version of their SBI for the fingerprint slap device, then, they can create a project in the compliance tool kit to verify this version of SBI.